tjddus9597/Proxy-Anchor-CVPR2020/README.md

 2. Extract the tgz or zip file into `./data/` (Exceptionally, for Cars-196, put the files in a `./data/cars196`)

 (Notice!)
-I found that the link that was previously uploaded for the CUB dataset was incorrect, so I correct the link.
+I found that the link that was previously uploaded for the CUB dataset was incorrect, so I corrected the link.
 (CUB-200 -> CUB-200-2011)
 If you have previously downloaded the CUB dataset from my repository, please download it again.
 Thanks to myeongjun for reporting this issue!